openstax/biglearn-sparfa-server/README.md

 #### Database

-1. If you are using Pipenv, `make setup-all` to initialize the database user and the database and run all migrations.
+1. Run `make setup-all` to initialize the database user and the database and run all migrations.
-    If you are not using Pipenv, run `make create-all` instead to create the database user and database but skip the migrations, then run `alembic upgrade head` to migrate the database.

-2. If you need more database management commands, consult `make help`.
+2. If you need more database management commands, see `make help`.

+#### Dev dependencies and tests

+1. To install the dev dependencies, run `make dev-install`.

+2. To run tests, run `make test`.

 ## CLI

-If using Pipenv, prepend `pipenv run` to all CLI commands.

 ### SPARFA Commands